microsoft/BotFramework-WebChat/samples/README.md

 ## Basics

-This section covers samples helping you to jumpstart embedding Web Chat in your existing web site.
+This sections covers samples that help you jumpstart the process of embedding Web Chat in your exisiting web site.

 ### Through CDN